Key Takeaway

 Which GLP-1 medications carry the highest risk with ibuprofen?

 Medications that produce the most gastric emptying delay carry the highest theoretical risk.
 Tirzepatide (Mounjaro, Zepbound) and high-dose semaglutide (Wegovy 2.4 mg) slow the stomach more than lower-dose options.
-However, the difference is a matter of degree, and occasional ibuprofen use is generally acceptable with all of them.
+But the difference is a matter of degree, and occasional ibuprofen use is generally acceptable with all of them.

 Can GLP-1 medications make ibuprofen take longer to work?